interactive-mcp/interactive-mcp/README.md

 - Make sure you're asking questions that require user input
 - Try asking: "Please ask me to confirm something"
 - You can add a Rule instructing the AI to always end their responses with a question and an interactive-mcp tool

+**If the connection button hangs during Pairing?**
+- Just toggle the MCP tool switch off and back on during pairing.
+That should make the connection succeed.

 ### For Developers